-PA Nepal is a grass roots organisation that seeks to provide basic needs and human rights to prisoners and their children; one of the most vulnerable groups in Nepal.
-In particular, we work within poor rural communities where our support creates new opportunities for women who have been released from prison.
+PA Nepal is an organization constantly seeking to provide basic needs and human rights to prisoners and their children; one of the most vulnerable groups in Nepal.
+In particular, the organization works for poor rural communities where our support creates new opportunities for women who have been released from prison.

 According to the Nepal Child Labor Report, about 1.6 million children in the country are working in different industries despite the fact that child labor is illegal in Nepal.
 Children of all ages work as porters, electricians, car mechanics, factory workers and as agrarian laborers.

 75% of prisoners in Nepali prisons are found to be innocent when their case comes to trial, which can take many years.
 This is a catastrophic misery for an innocent person.
 Realizing the need of an organization that advocates for the right of prisoners, PA Nepal is working here in Nepal as a powerful voice of the prisoners.